thisisignitedoreo/sppite/README.md

 Q: how one might change/add/remove repositories?<br />
 A: run program, generate config.json, and do stuff in there

+Q: where is config.json is stored?<br />
+A: %localappdata%/sppite/config.json

 ---

 _hi p2r3_